TobyRet/email_prediction/README.md

 # Predicting Email Addresses
-An application built in the Ruby language that predicts email addresses for an advisor.
+An application built in the <strong>Ruby</strong> language that predicts email addresses for an advisor.

 ### How it works
 When a new advisor's name and email domain are given, the application looks up historical data to determine the likely format for the advisor's email address.